 - ●Financial and economic stagnation and event risks such as natural disasters

-- ●Varied impacts on individual businesses from changes in U.S.–China relations, conditions in the Middle East, and other international trends and changes in regulations by country
+- ●Varied impacts on individual businesses from changes in U.S.–China relations, the war in Ukraine, and other international trends and changes in regulations by country

 Global aircraft demand is expected to grow, as is infrastructure demand in emerging countries.
 At the same time, however, the structures affecting industry continue to change.
-Examples of this change can be seen in instability in international trends and the introduction of environmental regulations.
+Examples of this change include instability in international trends and the introduction of environmental regulations.

-Medium-Term Management Plan 2023 calls for the Aerospace & Transportation Project Division to step up its response to the volatile operating environment in its aviation- related businesses while also bolstering its functions and expanding the scale of railway maintenance, repair, and overhaul (MRO) businesses in the transportation field.
+Medium-Term Management Plan 2023 calls for the Aerospace & Transportation Project Division to step up its response to the volatile operating environment in its aviationrelated businesses while also bolstering its functions and expanding the scale of railway maintenance, repair, and overhaul (MRO) businesses in the transportation field.
 Specifically, the plan puts forth the three policies of build upon global partnership with Boeing, expand business in jet-related functions, and broaden North American railway operations.
 As we enact these policies, we will continue to grow existing operations while pursuing increased earnings in airport management businesses through our in-flight catering operations, exploring new shipping-related businesses, and developing distribution and other operations aimed at connecting harbors and freight railways.

 The COVID-19 pandemic caused a sharp decline in aircraft (passenger) demand.
 Although we are finally seeing improvement in demand for domestic flights in Japan are showing a gradual recovery, it is likely that it will take several years for international flight demand to recover to prior levels.
 This reality will have an undeniable impact on the operations of the Aerospace & Transportation Project Division.
 Regardless, we will continue to pursue higher earnings in North American railway businesses, which were relatively unaffected by the pandemic, while also incorporating new demand in business jet and other businesses.
 At the same time, we will implement measures in preparation for the recovery in demand to be seen after the pandemic subsides.

 In-flight catering operations (Sojitz Royal In-flight Catering Co., Ltd.)